sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 conforms with IANA "Language Subtag Registry" {{RFC5646}}.
 The context of the specified language applies to all sibling and descendant textual values, unless a descendant object has defined a different language tag.
 Thus, a new context is established when a descendant object redefines a new language tag.
 All textual values within a given context MUST be considered expressed in the specified language.

 - any-attribute: This sub-group provides a means to include arbitrary information via label ("key") value pairs.
 Labels can be either a single integer or text string.
-Values can be either a single integer or text string, or an array of integers or text strings.
+Values can be a single integer, a text string, or an array of integers or text strings.

 {: #model-entity}
 ## The entity-entry Group